nqnm/Colorful/.github/README.md

 I'll try to find a better solution but for now that should do the work.

-**Important**: Transparency should work by default in native installs as long as you have the GPU drivers installed in your system.
+**Warning**: Transparency should work by default in native installs as long as you have the GPU drivers installed in your system.
 In most virtual machines that are using virtualized GPUs you will have to set X11 as the video output.
 If your virtualization software supports GPU passthrough then you may not have to change anything, unless you want to select a specific video output driver.

 If you want to add transparency to a VM add the following flags: